Canada: Federal

 Record Keeping

-According to the Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) SOR-2018-66, operators must maintain records that show that they have calibrated monitoring and leak detection devices.
+According to the Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) SOR/2018-66 , operators must maintain records that show that they have calibrated monitoring and leak detection devices.
 Provincial regulators provide detailed guidance on reporting and record-keeping requirements.
 Regulators may issue penalties for documents containing false or misleading information.

 Data Compilation and Publishing

 The National Pollutant Release Inventory is Canada’s legislated, publicly accessible inventory of pollutant releases.
 Its reports are published monthly and annually.
 Operators must prepare a complete inventory of pollutant release quantities and report emission sources to the National Pollutant Release Inventory if they exceed thresholds.
 Reporting is mandatory for facilities in the oil and gas sector that meet specified air contaminant threshold criteria.
 Reports for the previous year are due by June 1 of each year.
-Provincial energy and environmental regulators often have more detailed reporting on flared volumes and emissions available (see the chapters on Alberta, British Columbia, and Saskatchewan).
+Provincial energy and environmental regulators often have more detailed reporting on flared volumes and emissions available (see the case studies on Alberta, British Columbia, and Saskatchewan).

 Fines, Penalties, and Sanctions